-6.5 4-H Club Charter
+6.5.
+4-H Club Charter

-A 4-H club must be chartered by 4-H National Headquarters at the USDA and the WSU Extension 4-H Youth Development Program in order to be recognized as part of 4-H, and to be authorized to use the 4-H Name and Emblem.
+A 4-H club must be chartered by 4-H National Headquarters at the USDA and the WSU Extension 4-H Youth Development Program in order to be recognized as part of 4-H and to be authorized to use the 4-H name and emblem.
 The Club Charter identifies a group as an organized 4-H club and is authorized to use the 4-H name and emblem for educational purposes.
 Charters stay with the club as long as it is in existence.
 All clubs are expected to operate within the chartering framework and utilize best practices of positive youth development.
-The charter does not have to be renewed when leaders change or minor revisions are made in the club structure (i.e. the club changes from a community club to a project specific club).
+The charter does not have to be renewed when leaders change or minor revisions are made in the club structure (i.e., the club changes from a community club to a project-specific club).
 The New 4-H Club/Charter Application is to be completed by all new clubs.

-6.6 4-H Club Constitution and Bylaws
+6.6.
+4-H Club Constitution and Bylaws

-All clubs are to function formally through a constitution and by-laws.
+All clubs are to function formally through a constitution and bylaws.
 These are the organizing documents of a club and describes how the club operates.
-A current copy of the club Constitution and Bylaws must be kept on file in the WSU Extension County Office.
-A template for clubs to use is on the website.
+A current copy of the club constitution and bylaws must be kept on file in the WSU Extension county office.
+Please contact your WSU Extension county office for a constitution and bylaws template.

-6.7 Club Dissolution
+6.7.
+Club Dissolution